 If we do not receive substantial rain for the remainder of the winter, based on today’s lake level of +2.47 feet Rumsey, The lake level could reach between -0.5 and -1.0 feet Rumsey by Fall 2014.
 Levels could be below Zero Rumsey by Labor Day.
 These will be the lowest lake levels since 1977, when the lake dropped from -0.30 feet Rumsey in February to -3.39 feet Rumsey in November.
 Navigation and the ability to launch boats will be impacted by these low lake levels.

 Due to the current drought conditions, staff measured 83 water wells in the major groundwater basins between January 23 and 27, 2014.
 These are the wells that are normally measured in April and October of each year to assess groundwater conditions.
-Based on the current measurements, groundwater conditions within each groundwater basin are summarized.
+Based on those measurements, groundwater conditions within each groundwater basin are summarized.
 These summaries are general statements and due to varying aquifer conditions do not cover all conditions.
 Individual well owners may experience conditions substantially different than the general condition (some of our wells show markedly different conditions than other nearby wells) and problems are more likely with shallow wells.
 A report on these measurements is located here, including the maps and well hydrographs.

 All residents and property owners are encouraged to conserve water this year.
 Information on conserving water is available at the following links:

-Last Updated: March 4, 2014
+Last Updated: April 11, 2014